Download Clients¶

 Credential Security¶

 Your qBittorrent username and password are encrypted at rest.
-They're decrypted in memory only when a poll is about to run, used for authentication, and never written to logs.
+They're decrypted in memory only when polling starts, used for authentication, and never logged.

 Troubleshooting¶